 5 Reasons Your Immune System Gets Weaker with Age and How Yoga Can Help

 Even though I had a flu shot, I still managed to come down with bronchitis last year (I’ve tended to get that since I was young).
-The fever and reduced ability to breathe was really debilitating.
-It took almost two full weeks to almost, but not quite feel back to normal.
-It was such a relief to be going for walks and practicing gentle yoga again!
+The fever and reduced ability to breathe was debilitating.
+It took almost two full weeks to nearly feel back to normal, but not quite.
+It was a relief to go for walks and practice gentle yoga again!

 Bolstering Your Immune System with Yoga

-Yes, as we age, our immune systems are slower to respond in general, which increases our risk of getting sick (whether from a common cold or a more serious infection) and slows healing from illnesses and from injuries.
-In general, you can bolster your immune system by practicing active yoga poses to foster physical and stress hardiness, and by practicing restorative poses, meditation, breath work, and conscious relaxation to spend more time in the rest-and-digest state (which turns on your immune system).
+Yes, as we age, our immune systems are slower to respond, which increases our risk of getting sick (whether from a common cold or a more serious infection) and slows healing from illnesses and injuries.
+In general, you can bolster your immune system by practicing active yoga poses to foster physical and stress hardiness and by practicing restorative poses, meditation, breath work, and conscious relaxation to spend more time in the Rest and Digest state (which turns on your immune system).

 1. Fewer Immune Cells

 Because damaged or aging immune cells are not replaced as you age, you have fewer immune cells as you get older.
 This slows healing from both illness and injuries.
 You can use yoga to support the healing process by practicing gentle asanas to improve circulation to healing areas and by practicing your favorite types of conscious relaxation to spend more time in the rest-and-digest state.

 Although autoimmune disorders occur in younger people, the frequency of autoimmune disorders (diseases in which the immune system mistakenly attacks and destroys healthy body tissues) increases with age.
 Examples include rheumatoid arthritis, lupus, and multiple sclerosis.
 If your condition allows it, you may be able to use gentle and restorative asana practices along with quieting pranayama and meditation to support your immune system.